Top

 Eligibility Requirements for Children

-• be under the age of 18 at the date of application
+• Be under the age of 18 at the date of application.

-• be a child of a foreign or Commonwealth citizen serving in HM Forces
+• be a child of a foreign or Commonwealth citizen serving in HM Forces or;

 The child must not: